morphysm/morphysm-doctrine-multilingual/README.md

 # morphystic-doctrine-multilingual

-**Multilingual repository for official Morphysm Doctrine translations and primary texts.**
+**Multilingual repository for official Morphystic Doctrine translations and primary texts.**

 ## About